robertobastone/PSi/README.md

 # PSi

-Prime SIever (PSi) is a Python script that provides several prime sieves.
+Prime Siever (PSi) is a Python script that provides several prime sieves.

 # Milestone